 Meanwhile, online education is largely affordable – sometimes even free.
 Massive open online courses (MOOCs) can provide beginner lessons in all sorts of subjects, from biology to finance, and most MOOCs are available at no charge.

-Of course, MOOCs typically fail to provide credentials which prove your advanced training to hiring managers, but they do allow you to experiment with different fields of knowledge before you commit to a formal, online degree program.
+Of course, MOOCs typically fail to provide credentials that prove your advanced training to hiring managers, but they do allow you to experiment with different fields of knowledge before you commit to a formal, online degree program.
 Still, most online university courses are less expensive than in-person alternatives, allowing you to learn more for less.

-Become Comfortable With Self-Motivation Compulsorily
+Become Comfortable with Self-Motivation Compulsorily

 If you want to gain knowledge and skill through an online program, you have to engage – and actively choose to do so over and over until you’ve earned your degree.